Ukraine

 SUBMIT

 While I was playing with the previous trackball, I began to understand what I needed from the next one.
 Yes, the next one.
 We are going serious now.
-So the next model is "X-keys L-track".
+So the next model is "X-keys L-trac".
 Originally, it was made by "CST" and it was a cult device.
 Now the rights have been bought by "P.I.
 Engineering" and they are continuing to produce them manually, piece by piece.
 So I decided to give it a try.

 This trackball is a symmetrical, index-controlled, dynamic, 2.25" (~57mm) model.